Aridhia-Open-Source/.github/profile/README.md

 Our goal is to bring large-scale computing and analytics to healthcare and to bridge the gap between clinical research and how that knowledge contributes to day-to-day healthcare delivery.
 We created this open source project in that same spirit, reinforcing our commitment to a world with better health outcomes for all patients.

-Follow our [blog](https://www.aridhia.com/category/blog/) more information on our products and current projects.
+Follow our [blog](https://www.aridhia.com/category/blog/) for more information on our products and current projects.